Sunday, December 16, 2007

 Recycling centre visit request

 I have made an official request to visit any of London's recycling centres for an in-depth look at how they really work.
+Questions like a) who sorts out the 'mixed bags' full of various types of recyclables and b) how are they actually recycled?

-Most people I speak to are cynical that anything happens to the mixed recycling bags - and I myself don't understand how our typical mixed recycling bag, which will usually contain up to 6 types of plastic, aluminum, glass and various types of paper (including little bitty pieces) can possibly be efficiently sorted and unless there is a huge team rifling through it all on conveyor belts.
+Most people I speak to are cynical that anything happens to the mixed recycling bags and I myself don't understand how our typical mixed recycling bag, which will usually contain up to 6 types of plastic, aluminum, glass and various types of paper (including little bitty pieces) can be efficiently sorted unless there is a huge team rifling through it all on conveyor belts.

 I want to know - is it all a London borough con?
 Where is the evidence of how it is all actually recycled?
 I can never find any reports on it, apart from % of waste that is sent to recycling sites, not how much is actually recycled or how it is recycled.